Get started with Microsoft Teams for remote learning

 Create Class teams for secure classroom use

 Microsoft Teams for Education offers specific team types for educational use.
 The Class team type is designed for classrooms with specific features, including: Assignments, a OneNote classroom notebook, a class materials folder for securing read-only content for students, and the ability to mute disruptive students.
 There are a couple of ways in which class teams can be deployed:

-- School Data Sync (SDS) can be setup by IT, allowing class teams to be created for all classes based on information in the school information system.
-This process will provision teams for each section and keep your instructor and student rosters in sync.
-Educators will have the ability to prepare their team before admitting students.
-Alternatively, if an educator doesn't use the team, students won't be admitted into the team because the educator never clicks 'activate'.
+- School Data Sync (SDS) can be setup by IT, allowing class teams to be created for all classes based on information in the educational institution information system.
+This process provisions groups for each section and keeps your instructor and student rosters in sync as enrollment changes.
+Educators are able to convert these groups into class teams using this process.
+Once a class team is created, Educators have the ability to prepare their team before admitting students.
 SDS supports over 80 different School Information Systems (SIS systems) for data import, and the SDS support team is ready to assist you in planning and configuration.
 You can also view our Fast Deployment Guide for Remote Learning to get started quickly.